Deliver Letters to Congress

 If you have letters for Congressional districts other than your own and you plan to send the letters with a volunteer who is going to D.C., look up the Congressional Districts for the zip codes on the letters.
 You may have to enter the author’s street address as well.

-Write the Congressional district code (e.g., FL-25) on the lower right-hand corner of each letter.
+Write the Congressional district code (e.g., FL-25) on the upper right-hand corner of each letter.
 For letters going to the Senate, use JR for Junior Senator (the senator in your state who has served a shorter period of service in the Senate), and SR for the Senior Senator (the senator in your state who has served a longer period of service in the Senate).
 For example, FL-JR, and FL-SR.